 It received thousands of submissions, of which it bought 28% of the total offered to it.

-The program was deemed a success and Google has in fact kept its patent purchase portal open for submissions.
+The program was deemed a success and Google has kept its patent purchase portal open for submissions.

 Sellers can send in their patent for consideration by filling in a detailed form, post which Google would get in touch to discuss the outcome/next steps.